 - Spend time with people you care about.
-Even if it takes a bit of work, or it’s cold, or you kinda hate them, or they smell, or they’re a cotton-headed ninny muggins.
+Even if it takes a bit of work, or it’s cold, or you kinda-sometimes hate them, or they smell, or they’re a cotton-headed ninny muggins.

 - Drink wine.
-You know, for your heart.
+You know, for your heart health.

 - Play.
 With a kid.
 With yourself.
 Whichever.
 Just not both at the same time.

 - Open a present every morning with the enthusiasm of a four-year-old kid unwrapping a present.
 Which present?
 How about the present?
 The gift of a new day!
 (Too corny?
 Really?
 C’mon.
-I thought that was prett — okay, whatever.)
+I thought that was pretttty clever — no?
+Okay, whatever, Grinch)

 - Find ways to laugh.
 Even if you think a joke is corny.
 Stop being so damned bitter all the time.
 Yeah, I’m talking to you.
 Jerk.

 - Give more hugs.
+Hugging makes the world better.
 Or, if it’s more your style, do it on your twin bed.
-Either way, touch [with consent] more people.
+Regardless, touch [with consent] more people.

 - Eat chocolate.
 You know, for your heart.

 - Watch feel-good movies.
 Or feel-good videos on the internet, or have feel-good conversations.
-Feel-good = feel good.
+More feel-good = feel more good.
 You are what your mind eats.